TABLE 3-1 & 3-2. U.S. Gross Domestic Product Attributed to

 The GDP estimates can contain several kinds of error.
 One source of error arises from estimates based on preliminary or incomplete tabulations of source data or BEA judgment in the absence of data.
 Errors may also arise because of sampling errors and biases in monthly, quarterly, annual, or periodic tabulations.
 Another source of potential error may arise when data are seasonally adjusted.
 Readers should refer to the October 1993 SCB issue for more detail (Young 1993).

 NIPA and Transportation-Related Final Demand

-For table 3-2, transportation-related final demand (TRFD) is from NIPA reported in the SCB.
+For tables 3-7 and 3-8, transportation-related final demand (TRFD) is from NIPA reported in the SCB.
 It represents the sum of all consumer and government expenditures for transportation purposes, plus the value of goods and services purchased by business as investment for transportation purposes.
 Since TRFD includes only expenditures on the final products of the economy, it is comparable to GDP and provides a measure of transportation's importance from a consumption perspective.